Skip to content

 Dry Hill has 42 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.

-Dry Hill is mostly a beginner-friendly ski area, with about 33% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 67%.
+Dry Hill is a beginner-friendly ski area, with about 33% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 67%.

 Green Circle